enifmada/EMSel/figures/gb_dataset/README.md

 genodata_type = "capture_only"
 classification_types = ["add", "dom", "het", "rec"]
 ```
-This will also generate the `GB_v54.1_capture_only_means.txt` and `GB_v54.1_capture_only_missingness.txt` files needed for the data-matched simulations (see "Figures 9-11" in the [figures/simulation](../simulation) README).
-The data-matched simulations, in turn, are needed to analyze the unconstrained EM and recreate Figure 14.

 ## Figures 12, 13A, S.18-20, (S.23-30)A, Table 1*, Tables S.1-S.3*